jeftegoes/AwsOverview/Application Integration/Amazon SQS.md

 - FIFO = First In First Out (ordering of messages in the queue).
 - Limited throughput: 300 msg/s without batching, 3000 msg/s with.
-- Exactly-once send capability (by removing duplicates).
+- Exactly-once send capability (by removing duplicates using Deduplication ID).
 - Messages are processed in order by the consumer.
+- Ordering by Message Group ID (all messages in the same group are ordered) - mandatory parameter.

 # 9. Dead Letter Queue (DLQ)